slarmoo/.github/profile/essentials/awsAccount/awsAccount.md

 1. Create your AWS [account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Create a browser bookmark for your AWS browser console page that contains your account ID.
 That way you will be able to access your account quickly.

-Once you are done, go over to the assignments page in Canvas and submit that you have completed this.
+Once you are done, go over to Canvas and submit that you have completed this.